 Have you ever felt like the person you are arguing with is not even speaking the same language as you?
 Are you having the same argument over and over, without ever solving it?
-Luckily, there is a pro-trick for getting “unstuck” in the argument.
+Luckily, there is a pro-trick for getting “unstuck” in any argument.

 If you’re reading this blog and are desperate to get “unstuck” in your arguments, flip the script.
 Instead of going into the argument trying to convince the other person of your point of view, make your goal to fully understand (not necessarily agree) what the other person’s point of view is.